FlameF0X/COL-project/README.md

 # COL-project

-The COL-project is an open-source Discord chatbot powered by Google Colab or Jupyter Notebook and `microsoft/DialoGPT-large`.
+The COL-project is an open-source Discord chatbot powered by Notebook/Python and `microsoft/DialoGPT-large`.

 ## Setting Up the Bot